-Community Property is any property acquired by either spouse during marriage, except for property acquired by gift or inheritance.
-For instance, if one spouse’s friend gives her a gift of $10,000, that would be separate property.
-(Same situation if such spouse’s parent died and she inherited money.)
-As for community property, each spouse owns an undivided one-half (1/2) interest in the property. (see California Probate Code §28 for more information)
+Any property acquired by either spouse during marriage, except for property acquired by gift or inheritance.
+As for community property, each spouse owns an undivided one-half (1/2) interest in the property.

 When a Medi-Cal recipient dies, the state may make an “estate recovery claim” for repayment of certain health care services which the decedent received and were paid for by Medi-Cal.
 Since January 1, 2017, certain assets are exempt from such a claim, including real property held in a trust (such as a revocable living trust), and property held in a joint tenancy, survivorship and/or life estate arrangement.

-A General (Financial) Power of Attorney is a document whereby an individual (the “principal”) can grant to another person (the “holder,” “attorney-in-fact,” or simply “agent”) the power to conduct functions, typically of a financial nature, on his or her behalf.
-A power of attorney is considered “durable” if the authority to conduct functions remains exercisable even if the principal should become incapacitated (CPC §4124).
-In California the most commonly used general power of attorney is a Uniform Statutory Form Power of Attorney. (see California Probate Code §4401-4465 for more information)
+A Power of Attorney is a document whereby an individual (the “principal”) can grant to another person (the “holder,” “attorney-in-fact,” or simply “agent”) the power to conduct functions, typically of a financial nature, on his or her behalf.
+A power of attorney is considered “durable” if the authority to conduct functions remains exercisable even if the principal should become incapacitated.
+In California the most commonly used general power of attorney is a Uniform Statutory Form Power of Attorney.
+(CPC §4124; 4401-4409)

 A Power of Attorney for Health Care allows you to designate a person (and any potential “backups”) as your agent, to make health care decisions on your behalf should you be incapable, such as in a coma.
-It is normally one of three parts that comprise a California Advance Health Care Directive. (see California Probate Code §4680-4691 for more information)
+It is normally one of three parts that comprise a California Advance Health Care Directive.
+(CPC §4670-4678; 4680-4691)

 Probate Fees are the attorney and executor fees allowed by statute in a court-supervised administration (i.e., probate) of one’s estate.
 While there may be cause to request extraordinary fees from the court, the current fee structure is as follows:

-For example, Probate Fees for the administration of an estate with a hypothetical value of $900,000:
+For example, Probate Fees payable to the executor for the administration of an estate with a hypothetical value of $900,000:

 A power of attorney that “springs” into effect once a specified event or contingency has occurred, in accordance with the terms of the power of attorney document.
-For example, you could create a power of attorney that does not become effective until you take your next vacation or business trip to a foreign country. (see California Probate Code §4030; 4129 for more information)
+For example, an individual could create a power of attorney that does not become effective until they take their next vacation or business trip to a foreign country.
+(CPC §4030)

-A trust is a relationship, typically spelled-out in a written document, called a “trust agreement” or “declaration of trust,” whereby you as the creator of the trust (the “trustor”) transfer your property into the managerial hands of a “trustee” (who is typically yourself while you are living) for the benefit of your “beneficiaries” (typically yourself while you are alive, and your spouse and/or your children upon your death). (see California Probate Code §15000-15805 for more information)
+A trust is a relationship, typically spelled-out in a written document, called a “trust agreement” or “declaration of trust,” whereby the creator of the trust (the “trustor”) transfer their property into the managerial hands of a “trustee” (who is typically the trustor during their lifetime) for the benefit of designated “beneficiaries” (typically the trustor during their lifetime, followed by a spouse and/or descendants upon the death of the trustor).
+(CPC §15200-15212)